noriakis/software/docs/ggkegg/01-pathway.md

 library(tidygraph)
 ```

-This example first fetches `eco00270` and parse the information, convert the pathway and eco identifiers, delete zero degree nodes returns the `igraph` object.
+This example first fetches `eco00270` and parse the information, convert the pathway and eco identifiers, delete zero degree nodes and returns the `igraph` object.

 ```r